Both still shuffling along to 2026

 Weather has been near perfect for the whole of April and today is just the same but even better as the easterly has subsided somewhat leaving a warm Mediterranean feel to the promenade.
 We have no Lenny so it's down to us to only blame or praise each other to try and achieve a sub '40'.
 The close on 700 today are milling around the briefing and start area.
 We have our usual chat with the 'ladies' and Maurice who is doing his first run for a little while.
 A gaggle of Striders are meeting and greeting, lots of chat on the day before the London Marathon where several of our team are taking part, including ex-work colleague, Mark, he who did the Brighton Marathon 2 weeks ago.
 On checking back our stats on Strava, whilst having after's cake & coffee, at least 30 seconds are lost at the start as <700 have to squeeze through the coffee hut, the art shop and the loos, where walking is the order of the day.
 Back to the run and although the usual grumbles from our bodies are still present we both shuffle pretty well together, passing a few and getting passed by even more!
 Passing the Lido it does look as if our 'goal' is marginal.
 Lesley has 'wooden' legs and I have 'Jeffing' down to a tee.
 From the pier onwards I abandon 'Jeff' and do my best to achieve a run only finish!
 39.40! for me and a shade over 40 for Lesley.......shame, but there is another week?
 The Laughing Dog for breakfast and a sit in the beach hut before a walk home. the week will bring a Tuesday Striders training night and it is Lesley on the rotor to take the hour session on Highdown lower fields.
 Over 50 registered on 'Spond' and a few more made up the 53.
 She did a great job with 3 helpers, splitting up in 3 groups...running 'sprints' up hills, relay across the footy pitch and the old favourite 3 sided square ( don't ask).
 All abilities from the slightly slow to the super fast.
 No guesses where I fit in!
 Social evening trot on Thursday and Friday Heads On around the sports club track!
 Can't wait.

-Weather is forecast today, to be the end of our warm dry & sunny spell ( almost the whole of April) to get back to some long awaited rain showers!
-The garden is as dry as a bone and needs a springle..............or heavy rain storms starting at 3pm Saturday!
-We take the 8.02am,701 bus to Littlehampton that arrives and departs at 7.58 with us, just about, on-board.
-We both didn't think busses ran early but what are we to know?
+Weather is forecast today to be the end of our warm dry & sunny spell ( almost the whole of April) to get back to some long awaited rain showers!
+The garden is as dry as a bone and needs a springle..............or heavy rain storms allegedly starting at 3pm this Saturday!
+We take the 8.02am,701 bus to Littlehampton that arrives and departs at 7.58 with us, just about by a few seconds, on-board.
+We both didn't think busses ran 5 minutes early but what are we to know?
 It ran ahead of time until Rustington where it did actually wait and catch up, having probably failed to pick up the prompt, paying passengers at intermediate stops?
 Enough about us as it is a switch today to the local other coastal parkrun we frequent from time to time.
 It's warm enough and sunny enough for shorts today as the river, harbour and seafront resemble the cote d'Azur.
 It is usually frequented by 300-400 participants and today is no exception.
 An all together more manageable number that hush when the 'quiet' signs are raised by a seemingly more laid back group of volunteers and parkrunners.
 We meet up with a few Striders and an 'Arunner', Martin that has made a remarkable recovery from the same cancer op that I had, just a little after mine.
 He hopes to get back to his pre-op time of circa 24 minutes! (he does ,by the way) Out and back in the glorious sunshine and then it's out and back again.
 No fast times for us, just over 41 minutes so not too bad.
 Alex, a Strider has managed to get a PB of slightly over 20 minutes and joins us for Breakfast at the Harbour Lights cafe on the waterfront.
 Egg and beans on toast, 2 x coffees and a short walk back to the 701 bus where we arrive back at 11.00 and finish some garden jobs before the rain appeared at 3.30pm and not 11am as per the forecast!
 The rest of the bank holiday weekend was fine and Sunday was a beach and water park visit with the grandchildren.......back to Littlehampton!

 We have doggy and the plan was to visit my middle daughter in Shoreham for her Birthday today.......and of course, before that we have ...Shoreham Downslink parkrun.
-Slightly earlier get up today as its a 10 minute longer drive and Lenny takes a bit of getting out, like a small child!
+Therefore, a slightly earlier get up today as its a 10 minute longer drive and Lenny takes a bit of getting out, like a small child!
 He tends to hide under our bed at the very mention of about 5 key words. " walk" is one of them but we have blocked off the entry route and taken him for a prior 'stroll' so it's our breakfast and off.
 We park in the large carpark about, 20 minutes walk away, from the start, up-river on the river bank path and it is a beautiful warm and sunny morning.
 Over the Wooden Bridge to join the path to the start.
 However the weather and stunning river and downs views, it's not a pretty start, under the flyover bridge with the noise of the traffic above, drowning out any conversation with fellow parkrunners and straining one's ears to hear the brief briefing.
 3-2-1 and we are off, close to the rear as usual alongside a number of dogs this morning.
 It's an average run with a mixture of pace from a slow walk when the bulk of the 'herd' come back on the out & back course.
 Lenny doesn't like the thundering feet and the sound of gravel being thrown up from the old railway track.
 They soon pass and he is back at pace in the front of us.
 Lesley is suffering with some sort of muscle, bone, joint ache this that gives her a broken sleep and difficulty raising her legs.
 Despite this we are in in around 45 minutes.
 2nd to last dog and a few walkers/ Jeffers/ shufflers behind.
 Back to the Amsterdam for breakfast and coffee.................only one gut there!
 One young lad serving, when we could find him, and an announcement.
 No food until 11am!
 What's going on?
 Surprise surprise, since our last visit with a new full pub, ample staff, swift service and breakfast....a change of ownership!!
 Oh well, nice day we go back to the 'horse-box' cafe on the other side of the Wooden Bridge for a lovely coffee and superb cakes ( although mine did give me a little problem some 30 minutes later) Nice day though!

 © Copyright Running Over the Hill